Sesame Chicken Noodles

 - Mix well and allow to warm through.

 TIP: Loosen the sauce with a splash of water if you feel it's too thick.

 - Divide the sesame chicken noodles between bowls.

-- Finish with a sprinkling of chilli (use less if you don't like spice) and scallion.
+- Finish with a sprinkling of scallion and the remaining chilli (use less if you don't like spice).